akriese/dotfiles/README.md

 ```

 ### Neovim setup
-Firstly, neovim must be installed.
-Visit [neovim's](https://github.com/neovim/neovim) page to find help on that.
+Run `$DOTFILES/nvim_install.sh` which installs some dependencies (node, cargo, clipboard),
-After installing Neovim, run it.
-There will be errors on the first couple of starts, complaining about missing Plugins etc.
+mostly user-locally.
+There will be errors on the first couple of starts, complaining about
-Run `:PlugInstall` to install all configured plugins.
-Also run `:TSUpdate` to get the latest syntax files for treesitter.
+missing Plugins etc.

+Plugins and such will be installed by `lazy.nvim` and `mason`.
+There will probably errors
+for missing tools, which you then have to add to make the errors go away.

 ### Oh My Posh setup
 [oh-my-posh](https://ohmyposh.dev/) is a tool that beautifies the command prompt.
 This config includes a theme which shows